Threema Focuses on Security and Comprehensive Privacy Protection

 Security, confidentiality, and metadata restraint lie at the heart of Threema.

 Security and Privacy by Design

 Threema was designed from the ground up with security and privacy in mind.
 Since day one, the restraint on metadata has been our guiding principle.
 For where there is no data, no data can be misused.
-Threema’s servers only assume the role of a switch: After a message has been delivered to its recipient, it will be permanently deleted at once.
+Threema’s server only assumes the role of a switch: After a message has been delivered to its recipient, it will be permanently deleted at once.

-In Threema, all communication is end-to-end encrypted.
-This is to say that any type of message is protected against eavesdropping, including group messages, photos/videos, files, voice calls, and even status messages.
+The whole communication – including group messages, photos and videos, files, calls, and even status messages – is always end-to-end encrypted.
 In contrast to conventional messenger apps, a fallback to unencrypted connections is ruled out by design.
-Nobody else except the intended recipient can read a Threema message.

-The algorithms and design decisions behind the cryptography in Threema are explained in detail in the Cryptography Whitepaper.
+The algorithms and design decisions behind the cryptography in Threema are explained in the Cryptography Whitepaper.

 It is not necessary to provide a phone number or email address in order to use Threema.
 When setting up the app, each user generates a Threema ID, which serves as unique identifier.
 Since this ID is a random sequence of characters, Threema can be used anonymously.
 No central user account is created.

 Threema can be used without access to your address book.
 If you do grant access to the address book in order to retrieve your contacts’ Threema IDs, the contact data is transferred in one-way encrypted form and will not be stored on the server.